emdashdrupal/Carto/Home.md

 ### Use Carto data with geospatial libraries

-If you want to develop a program that works with the data, consider these libraries:
+If you want to develop an application that works with the data, consider these libraries:

 - [GDAL](https://github.com/OSGeo/gdal) is a library that serves as a convertor between multiple geospatial data formats.
 - [GeoPandas](https://github.com/geopandas/geopandas) is a Python library where you can access data by the class `GeoDataFrame`.